raywill/textquery/README.md

 can be queryed using follow bash cmd

 ```
-sqltext "select c1 from a.txt seperated by ' ' where c4 = 'Euro'"
+textquery "select c1 from a.txt seperated by ' ' where c4 = 'Euro'"
 ```

 the output is